monzo/docs/source/includes/_ais.md

 # Account Information Services API

-The Account Information Services API lets authorised Account Information Service Providers access account information for our customers in the United Kingdom.
+The Account Information Services API lets authorised Account Information Service Providers access balances, transactions, and more for our customers in the United Kingdom.

 ## Getting Access